krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 Every panel is a lil bit different, so don't expect too much precision, but this profile works great for sRGB and AdobeRGB.

 ### SSDT / DSDT Modifications
 You don't have to decompile the DSDT/SSDT files by yourself.
-The source AML files are available in ./10.12/Advanced/DSDT-HotPatches/Patches.
+The source dsl files are available in ./10.12/Advanced/DSDT-HotPatches/Patches.
 Use these for modifications.

 ### Additional Resources / Request help
 It's much to read, but this thread include many solutions to the less common problems.
 Please read every post before asking a question: